nathaneltitane/dextop/README.md

 **User input is still required to give Termux storage access permissions and this can only be done through user interaction.
 There are no workarounds!**

 You should press 'Allow' when prompted during the setup to grant this permission.

-Most of the setup process is fully automated and should run its course until the container is ready for you to use.

 ### Customization: